jkeohan/scatterplot-workshop/module-4-adding-a-tooltip.md

   tooltip.append('span').attr('class','value').html(`${d['2012']}%`)
  ```

-Of course a smooth transition is what we're looking for, so one more line is all we need to change its opacity.
+Of course, a smooth transition is what we're looking for, so one more line is all we need to change its opacity.

 ```
 tooltip.transition().duration(1000).style("opacity",1)